uvarc/rc-website/content/userinfo/ivy.md

 # HIPAA Compliance

-The entire Ivy platform is HIPAA compliant by default.
+The Ivy platform is HIPAA compliant by default.